CodeurSahil/ChatDOCX-pdf_rag/readme.md

 > *ChatDOCX — Talk to Your Documents Seamlessly using RAG-based AI.*

-ChatDOCX is an intelligent document chat application that allows you to upload PDF and DOCX files and have natural conversations with them using advanced RAG (Retrieval-Augmented Generation) technology.
+ChatDOCX is an intelligent document chat application that allows you to upload PDF and DOCX files and have natural conversations with them using advanced RAG (Retrieval-Augmented Generation) technology with **Query Translation** and **RAG Fusion** for enhanced accuracy and comprehensive document understanding.

 ## ✨ **Features**

 - 📄 **Upload & Chat** with PDF and DOCX files
-- 🧠 **Context-aware responses** powered by RAG
+- 🧠 **Advanced RAG** with Query Translation and RAG Fusion
+- 🔄 **Multi-Query Processing** for enhanced document retrieval
 - 🎨 **Modern UI** with dark theme and smooth animations
-- 🚀 **RAG-powered backend** with intelligent document processing
+- 🚀 **Intelligent backend** with parallel query processing
 - 💬 **Natural conversations** with your documents
 - 🔄 **Session management** for multiple document chats
+- ⚡ **Enhanced accuracy** through RAG Fusion techniques

 ## 🚀 **Quick Start**